 Ceramic heat lamps provide heat only, no light.
 They are cheap, do not need changing regularly and last a long time.
 The main advantage of these is that they can provide supplemental heat in the night time when having a 'light' on would disrupt your reptiles sleeping patterns.
 There is no difference between the black and white ceramics in relation to output.
 They can be used in conjunction with a UVB lamp for heat + UVB and come in different wattages.
 The higher the wattage the more heat output.
 If you have a large open area to heat such as a tortoise table or large vivarium then get a higher wattage but no matter what wattage you are using you will need to measure the temperature with a maximum minimum digital thermometer and adjust your heating accordingly.

-Combined UV and Heat Lamps

-Some lamps emit heat and UVB light.
-Examples of these are Mercury vapour lamps or mercury vapour ballast lamps.
+UV and Heat Lamps Some lamps emit heat and UVB light.
+These are often referred to as Mercury vapour lamps or mercury vapour ballast lamps.
 These also come in different wattages and are an excellent source of UVB and heat for reptiles.
 These lamps also need a reflector to work well.
-The main advantages are that reptiles don't have to choose between sitting under heat or light, but receive both at the same time as they would from sunlight in the wild.
-The good quality ones will last 12 months before needing replacing (the UV B output will wane just like any UV light).
-The main disadvantage is that they can blow the globe if you connect them to timers and you may need another heat source (such as a ceramic) at night time when these are turned off +/- a second UV source for more extended coverage over a larger enclosure.
+The main advantages are that the good quality ones will last 12months before needing replacing (the UV B output will wane just like any UV light).
+The main disadvantage is that they can blow the globe if you connect them to timers and you may need another heat source (such as a ceramic) at night time when these are turned off.